pferrot/pferrot.github.io/_pages/index.md

 I will develop new solutions, refactor existing ones or work on a proof of concept, working in autonomy or with your team, in a variety of programming languages.

+### Open source

+*Leverage the full potential of open source software.*

+I will help you leverage and customize open source technologies and I will assist you in making your own software open source.

 ### Projects

 A selection of projects I worked on: